yrenelapin/Data_Structures_and_Algorithms-1/Competitive_Programming/Library/Notes/Notes.md

 - To check for the number of occurences of a substring in a given string, If length of substring is very less, We can assume that it is done O(N) though O(N^2)[Example](https://codeforces.com/contest/1379/submission/120019949).
 But in general it is done using [KMP Algorithm](https://www.geeksforgeeks.org/frequency-substring-string/) in O(M+N) time.

+- Declare the DP array, Extra arrays, Graphs, in the global Namespace & clear them for each test case instead of passing them to functions as arguments since it is too ugly while writing RECURSIVE functions.

+Graphs/Trees Notes:
+- Be careful abt the numbering of the vertcies being used in the problem.
+Sometimes it may be from [ 1,2,..N ] or [ 0,1,2,,..N-1] so, when using pre-written codes, make necessary changes according to the problem.

+- Note that Tree is always connected.
+So  there is no need to perform BFS/DFS more than once to traverse it.
+- Get the intuition ( or Naive Proof ) behind using Two DFS's or Two BFS's for solving a problem.